oberocks/vainglory-base-stats/README.md

 Start by downloading the file, the project zip, or simplay copy/pasting the data directly into a file for your project.

 ### Top-Level Data Objects
-Within the main Vainglory JSON object, there is currently 2 usable top-level data objects.
+Within the main Vainglory JSON object, there are currently 2 usable top-level data objects.
 The data for all of the heroes in the game can be accessed by using the JSON key `heroes`.
-The data for all of the items in the game can be accessed by using the JSON key `items`.
+The data for all of the items can be accessed by using the JSON key `items`.

 ### Accessing the Data (as a JavaScript object)
-If you are using JavaScript, you can simply define the entire `vainglory.json` object as a value for a var or const, and avoid having to parse the data entirely.
+If you are using JavaScript, you can simply define the entire `vainglory.json` object as a value for a `var` or `const`, and avoid having to parse the data entirely.
 ```javascript
 const vaingloryObject = {
     "items" : {...},